faenuccio-teaching/GradCourse25/README.md

-# M2Lyon2425
+## Welcome

 This is the webpage for the course [*Preuve assistée par ordinateur dans Lean*](http://edinfomaths.universite-lyon.fr/these/cours-doctoraux) for the graduate school
-*ED InfoMath*, held in Lyon in February--March 2025.
+*ED InfoMath*, held in Lyon in February−March 2025.

-## Teacher and schedule:
+### Teacher and schedule

 The teacher is [me/Filippo A. E. Nuccio](https://perso.univ-st-etienne.fr/nf51454h/): I am Maître de Conférences at the [Université Jean Monnet Saint-Étienne](https://www.univ-st-etienne.fr/fr/index.html) and a member of the [Institut Camille Jordan](https://math.univ-lyon1.fr/icj/).